syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Working-with-DataForm.md

 {% endhighlight %}
 {% endtabs %}

-#### Handling reading and writing value to and from data object
+#### Handling reading and writing values to and from the data object

-By default, value will be shown in editor by getting it from data object and after editing data object will be committed with new value.
-If you want to customize the value, you need to override [GetValue](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.DataFormItemManager~GetValue.html) and [SetValue](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.DataFormItemManager~SetValue.html) methods in [DataFormItemManager](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.DataFormItemManager.html).
+By default, the value will be shown in editor by getting it from the data object and after editing, the data object will be committed with the new value.
+If you want to customize the value, you should override [GetValue](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.DataFormItemManager~GetValue.html) and [SetValue](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.DataFormItemManager~SetValue.html) methods in [DataFormItemManager](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdataform/Syncfusion.SfDataForm.Android~Syncfusion.Android.DataForm.DataFormItemManager.html).

-Here, value is reading and writing from/to dictionary instead of data object.
+Here, the value is reading and writing from/to dictionary instead of the data object.

 {% tabs %}
 {% highlight c# %}